wangz10/ModelGenerator/docs/docs/quick_start.md

 If you only need to run inference, reproduce published experiments, or finetune on new data, you can use
 ```
 pip install modelgenerator

-# To use AIDO.StructureTokenizer, also install openfold and dllogger
 pip install git+https://github.com/genbio-ai/openfold.git@c4aa2fd0d920c06d3fd80b177284a22573528442
 pip install git+https://github.com/NVIDIA/dllogger.git@0540a43971f4a8a16693a9de9de73c1072020769
 ```